Murder 2: Filming

+Reception

-Critical reception
+Critical response

-Murder 2 received mixed to positive reviews from various critics of India.
+Murder 2 received mixed-to-positive reviews from various critics of India.
 Taran Adarsh of Bollywood Hungama gave it 4/5 stars and wrote: "Murder 2 is one of the finest crime stories to come out of the Hindi film industry.
 Also, as a film, it lives up to the expectations that you may associate from a sequel of a smash hit".
-Nikhat Kazmi of The Times Of India gave it 3.5/5 stars commenting, "Murder 2 has enough to give the masses a mast time".
+Nikhat Kazmi of The Times of India gave it 3.5/5 stars commenting, "Murder 2 has enough to give the masses a mast time".
 IANS gave it 3/5 stars.
 Komal Nahta of Koimoi rated Murder 2 with 3/5 stars and said that "it doesn't have too much to offer in terms of entertainment as it is a dark film but its plus points are the abundant sex scenes and the good music.
 Its reasonable budget on the one hand, and wonderful recovery from sale of its satellite, music and worldwide theatrical rights on the other have ensured that the producers have made a handsome profit before release".
 Pankaj Sabnani of Glamsham gave it 3/5 stars, while writing that "an intriguing plot supported by superb performances, make MURDER 2 a 'killer' film".
 Daily Bhaskar also gave it 3/5 stars, stating that "if Emraan plus Jacqueline under the name Murder 2 don't arise your interest enough, then the story will surely do the trick".

 Saibal Chatterjee of NDTV gave the movie 2.5/5 stars.
 Raja Sen of Rediff gave it 1.5/5 stars and wrote in his review: "Murder 2 is flat, boring and not worth talking about.
 Even Emraan, sporting less stubble than usual, seems baby-faced as he goes through the motions.
 It might be inspired by some obscure film, but I don't even care enough to look for its name.
 By now, I've come to accept that the Bhatts have a bigger DVD collection than me.
 I do wish they'd stop flaunting it, though".
 Sudhish Kamath of The Hindu said: "At best, Murder 2 is a show reel for the talented Prashant Narayanan, a men's room glossy featuring the saucy Jacqueline Fernandez and just another day on the job for serial kisser Emraan Hashmi".